The Employment Law Review: South Africa

 Similarly, no labour market testing is required when applying for an intra-company transfer work visa.
 However, an undertaking must be given to develop a skills transfer plan.
 Many foreign missions insist on the filing of a skills transfer plan, which identifies the South Africans to whom skills will be transferred.

 In general, work visa holders become eligible to apply for permanent residence after holding a temporary residence work visa for a continuous period of five years, provided that they have received a permanent offer of employment.
 Holders of critical skills visas may apply for permanent residence sooner.
 Although not legislated, the Department of Home Affairs would usually insist on proof of work experience in the relevant area of skill.
-Critical skills holders who have obtained a qualification listed as a critical skill in South Africa are also able to apply for permanent residence on the basis of those qualifications without the need to obtain an evaluation of their qualifications from the South African Qualifications Authority or to demonstrate prior work experience.
+Individuals who have obtained qualifications listed as critical skills are also able to apply for permanent residence on the basis of those qualifications without the need to obtain an evaluation of their qualifications from the South African Qualifications Authority or to demonstrate prior work experience.

 Any foreign worker needs to obtain a work visa to render services in South Africa irrespective of the time frame for which they are required to render services locally and notwithstanding the fact that they may be employed through a foreign entity.
 Foreign workers and their employers can be fined or jailed, or both, for non-compliance with their obligations in this regard.